Sleep Apnea Treatment in Fort Atkinson, WI

 Curing Sleep Apnea

-In addition to successful sleep apnea treatments, we offer ways to potentially cure sleep apnea in some cases.
-We have to caution that this is only appropriate in some cases, and even then it’s not always successful.
+We have to caution you that this is only appropriate in some cases, and even then it’s not always successful.
 We can’t always know at the beginning of treatment whether you will be fully cured or not.
-However, they can actually cure sleep apnea, which means that you won’t need ongoing treatment for life.
+However, we can actually cure sleep apnea, which means that you won’t need ongoing treatment for life.

 Our two potential sleep apnea cures are: the DNA appliance and orofacial myofunctional therapy.
 In both cases, these cures are for people whose sleep apnea is due in whole or in part to poorly developed jaw structures which contribute to narrow airways.